How to Teach Without Anxiety (even when everything is going wrong)

 When we let go of our own expectations of ease, embrace God's plan (not ours) and choose to trust Him through it, we can truly teach without anxiety.

 Need more help applying these truths?
-Join us in our upcoming FREE live training: Teach Next Year Without Anxiety: 3 Habits to Develop NOW.
+Join us in our free Teach Next Year Without Anxiety training.

 Or, join us in Teach Uplifted where we'll spend 6 weeks diving into these truths together - learning to trust God allow His peace and joy to fill us, despite the challenges.